OpenRockets/web-dev-error-solutions/errors/css/css-challenge-centering-a-card-with-tailwind-css/README.md

+# 🐞 CSS Challenge:  Centering a Card with Tailwind CSS

 This challenge focuses on centering a card element both horizontally and vertically within its parent container using Tailwind CSS.
 We'll explore different approaches and their advantages.